tobiaswdm/CC/README.md

 **If you are using CC for your own studies, please refer to the paper:**

 T. Weidemann, L. A. Bergman, A. F. Vakakis, M. Krack.
 (2024).
 "Energy Transfer and Localization in a Forced Cyclic Chain of Oscillators with Vibro-Impact Nonlinear Energy Sinks".
-Manuscript submitted to _Nonlinear Dynamics_
+Manuscript submitted to _Nonlinear Dynamics_.
+Preprint available on Research Square. doi: [10.21203/rs.3.rs-4691661/v1](https://doi.org/10.21203/rs.3.rs-4691661/v1 )

 In case of any questions, feel free to contact me at: tobias.weidemann@ila.uni-stuttgart.de